AdaCore/spark2014/docs/ug/appendix.rst

    or safety is incomplete if such subtypes or constants are used.
-A user selectable restriction that disallows the use of such constants and subtypes rendering the dependency relations complete is planned but not yet implmented.
+A user selectable restriction that disallows the use of such constants and subtypes rendering the dependency relations complete is planned but not yet implemented.
 The onus is currently on the user to check that nonpreealborable constants and subtypes are not used if complete dependency relations for information-flow analysis are required.